j19sch/j19sch.github.io/posts/clj5-loop-and-recur.md

 My notes show it took me some effort to understand `reduce`.
 They say "struggling a bit with syntax" and "it's not obvious" and "had to re-read and re-learn", but I have no idea what it was that I found non-obvious.

-My best guess is that it was a bit of a leap for me to go from these examples:
+My best guess is that it was a bit of a leap for me to go from these examples
 ```clojure
 (reduce + [1 2 3 4])
 ; => 10